elastic/integrations/packages/apache/docs/README.md

 - Combined Log Format

-  - Defined in apache `LogFormat` by:
+  - The combined `LogFormat` can be used as follows:

     >I. ```%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\"```